Noeda/rllama/README.md

 # How to run

 You will need Rust.
 Make sure you can run `cargo` from a command line.
+In particular, this is using unstable features so you need nightly rust.
+Make sure if you write `cargo --version` it is nightly.

 You will need to download LLaMA-7B weights.
 Refer to https://github.com/facebookresearch/llama/